 ADORA2B (Adenosine A2b Receptor) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Surfactant metabolism.
+Among its related pathways are Nucleotide-like (purinergic) receptors and Vascular smooth muscle contraction.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled adenosine receptor activity.
 An important paralog of this gene is ADORA2A.

 UniProtKB/Swiss-Prot for ADORA2B Gene